 Finally, I learned another interesting piece of evidence in the course of my research that went against the traditional author Matthew the tax collector.
 Certainly, one of the most famous quotes attributed to Jesus is the saying “render unto Caesar that which is Caesar’s,” which is attested in all of the Synoptic Gospels (Mt.
 22:15-22; Mk.
 12:13-17; Lk 2o:20-26).
 Now, in the context of this saying, Jesus demands a Roman denarius and asks whose face is on it, to which those questioning him reply “Caesar’s” (presumably the face of Tiberius Caesar).
 Now, many scholars (with whom I used to agree) have argued that this is an authentic saying of Jesus.
 Why not?
 After all, the Jews in Judea had to pay Roman denarii as part of the taxes, right?
 Well actually, Udoh, after an extensive analysis of the coins in Judea, has found that the primary silver currency would have been Tyrian shekels.

-Donald Ariel in “A Survey of Coin Finds in Jerusalem,” through a systematic analysis of surface excavations and coin finds, concludes that significant numbers of denarii are found in Jerusalem only after 69 CE, particularly after the reign of Vespasian.
+Donald Ariel in “A Survey of Coin Finds in Jerusalem,” through a systematic analysis of surface excavations and coin finds, concludes that significant numbers of denarii are found in Jerusalem only after 69 CE, particularly from the reign of Vespasian onward.
 This was because, after the destruction of the Jewish Temple in 70 CE, the currency and government in Judea changed dramatically.
-However, prior to this time (and during the time of Jesus) the primary silver currency in Judea (that used for taxation) was the Tyrian shekel.
-For example, a coin hoard discovered at Isfiya, which contained coins dating from 40 BCE -53 CE, contained 4,400 Tyrian coins compared to only 160 denarii, of which about 30 were of Tiberius (Udoh, To Caesar What Is Caesar’s, pg.
+However, prior to this time (and during the time of Jesus) the primary silver currency in Judea (used for any taxation in coin) was the Tyrian shekel.
+For example, a coin hoard discovered at Isfiya, which contained coins dating from 40 BCE-53 CE, contained 4,400 Tyrian coins compared to only 160 denarii, of which about 30 were of Tiberius (Udoh, To Caesar What Is Caesar’s, pg.
 235).
-To be sure, a few denarii made their way to Judea through circulation, but this proportion shows that Tyrian shekels were the dominant currency that would have been used in taxation.
+To be sure, a few denarii made their way to Judea through circulation, but this proportion shows that Tyrian shekels were the dominant currency.

 In light of this evidence, Udoh (To Caesar What Is Caesar’s, pg.
 236) concludes, “the imperial denarii were not required for Roman taxation, and they did not form the basis of the silver currency of the region.
 The connection that is made in the Gospels, especially in Matt 22:19, between Roman taxation in Judea and the denarius does not offer any specific historical information about taxation in Jewish Palestine during Jesus’ lifetime.”
 Personally, I think that the passage is likely anachronistic and reflects tax collection practices after the destruction of the Jewish Temple in 70 CE .
 This makes perfect sense, as all four of the canonical Gospels were probably composed after 70 CE, and were thus depicting a later development .
 It does not make sense, however, if the Gospels’ authors would have had personal memory and knowledge of the state of affairs in Judea prior to 70 CE (which the hypothesis that the authors of the Gospels were eyewitness natives of Judea, rejected by the large majority of scholars, would assume).